jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 condition is observed.
 Methods when parsing strings shall use the `TryParse` methods instead of relying on exceptions when parsing.

+To keep code small and lean, the initial implementation of decoding shall rely on underlying .NET checks for `Span<byte>` boundary ranges, instead of checking span ranges explicitly before access.
+If the checks introduce minor perfomance impacts then these can be introduced to check boundary lengths before access.

 ### 1.6.
 Position within the Stream

 It is important that the position of each decoded packet is made avaialble with